 Keeping your pipeline updated is the ongoing process of moving prospects through the various stages as their engagement changes.
 This maintains your sales pipeline as a tool for tracking your prospects’ behavior and managing the sales process easily.

-Before we dive right into choosing a tool for building and managing your sales pipeline, we should first outline what features such a project management software tool should have in order to solve the problem well.
+Before we dive right into choosing a tool for building and managing your sales pipeline, we should first outline what features such a project management software should have in order to solve the problem well.

 A sales pipeline tool should have features such as:

 The sales process is all about data.

 Creating leads in your CRM, tracking their progress through deal stages, recording their questions, objections, and requests, and storing it for the future.
 All those are just a few places where you need to create and track records for your sales pipeline to work.
 With a sales pipeline tool, you need to be able to record leads as individual records and then use them as the foundation of your sales process.

 A sales pipeline should be able to easily move the leads you’ve recorded through the different stages in your process with ease.